A Vickers design used on the famous British battleship HMS Dreadnought, which was the first battleship completed with an "all big gun" main armament.

 In addition to their use on capital ships, a further three guns with four spares were mounted as coastal artillery in Belgium during World War I.

 Constructed of nickel-steel inner A and A tubes, full length wire, B tube and overlapping jacket.
 The breech bush screwed into the A tube and then were both shrunk and screwed on to collars on the latter.
-These guns used a mechanically improved breech mechanism of "pure couple" design that was either manually or hydraulically worked.
+These guns used a mechanically improved breech mechanism of "pure couple" design that could be either manually or hydraulically worked.
 This proved so successful that it was essentially copied in all later designs.
 133 Mark X guns were manufactured plus two Mark X* guns, which was to an earlier design with a thinner chase and weighed 448 lbs.
 (203 kg) less.
+Tapered inner A tubes to combat "steel choke" problems were approved during World War I but the three guns ordered were cancelled at the end of the war.
+In January 1920 eighty-five guns were offered to the Army and Empire forces for use in coastal batteries but none were transferred.

 |Designation||12"/45 (30.5 cm) Mark X|